SwingGuy1024/Blog/JavaOptionalMisuse.md

 ### Conclusion

 When facing the Nullness flaw in the Java language, the IntelliJ annotation, the Nullness Checker, and the Kotlin language are all much better solutions than the Optional class.
-Optional was written for use in Functional programming, and the java.util.function package is the only one where in the Java API where Optional is used.
+Optional was written for use in Functional programming, and that's the only place I use it.
+In fact, the java.util.function package is the only one where in the Java API where Optional is used.

 #### My rules for Optional